Normal generators for mapping class groups

 \begin{theorem}[Penner] There exists $C > 1$ such that for all $g \ge 2$. \end{theorem}

-Therefore, for any closed surface of sufficiently large genus, we can always find a pseudo-Anosov mapping class whose asymptotic translation length on the Teichm\"uller space is smaller than $\frac{1}{2} \log 2$, which turns out to be a normal generator of the mapping class group by Theorem \ref{thm.LMtrans}.
+Therefore, for any closed surface of sufficiently large genus, we can always find a pseudo-Anosov mapping class whose asymptotic translation length on the Teichm\"uller space is smaller than $\frac{1}{2} \log 2$.
+By Theorem \ref{thm.LMtrans}, this mapping class turns out to be a normal generator of the mapping class group.